ygraigarw/LimitLines/README.md

 # LimitLines
+Examples of simple software used to estimate "limit lines" in geo-enviromental studies

+Currently the repository contains only one folder

-Excel spreadsheet implementation by T Seng of the so-called trimming
+MallerEtAlTrimming: Excel spreadsheet implementation by S Teng of the so-called trimming method of Maller et al (1983)